C Container Collection (CCC)

 Frees all slots in the table and frees the underlying buffer.

-Frees all slots in the table and frees the underlying buffer that was previously dynamically reserved with the reserve function.
+Frees all slots in the table and frees the underlying Buffer that was previously dynamically reserved with the reserve function.

 Iterator Interface